bioinformatics-ufsc/AnnotaPipeline/README.md

 **Functional analysis runs in two different ways:**
   * For annotated proteins:
-    * InterProScan is used (with configurated databases) to get ontology and IPR terms
+    * InterProScan is used (with configured databases) to get ontology and IPR terms
   * For hypothetical proteins (which includes no_hit_products):
     * InterProScan, RPS-BLAST and HMMER are used to find hits of possible functions of predicted proteins